HEAVY METAL DETOX

 Sweating through exercise or regular saunas are supportive as are a

-If done right, a Heavy Metal Detoxification is safe and well tolerated.
-As slower is better, it takes around six months.
+If done right - slower is better - Heavy Metal Detoxification is safe and well tolerated.